 by Had Robinson

-When this repair is completed, pilots will immediately notice an improvement in the high end performance of their engines if there has been sufficient time for the OEM wire to begin its decay process.
-If a temporary repair is preferred, go to this page for instructions.
+When this repair is completed, pilots will immediately notice an improvement in the high end performance of their engines if there had been sufficient time for the OEM wire to begin its decay process.
+If a temporary repair is needed, go to this page for instructions.

 Pilots should also check the primary wire just to be sure it is OK.
 If it is open, the kill switch will not function.

-Small two cycle aviation engines all have a low flywheel and mass to save weight.
+Small two cycle aviation engines all have a low flywheel mass to save weight.
 Consequently they all experience severe and damaging vibration.
 This leads to early failure of engine components, including the secondary ignition wire that goes from the coil to the spark plug.
 The OEM supplier (IDM) of the coil assembly uses a secondary wire that breaks and then burns out after a relatively short time.
 The core is made up of a carbon impregnated sheath surrounding hundreds of tiny flexible synthetic fibers that give it strength.
 In tests done here it is easy to break the Top 80 carbon sheath with modest flexing.
 Premium grade secondary wire does not use a carbon core but has a spirally wound wire core.
 This type of core will generally last the life of the engine.

 The structure of a modern secondary ignition wire.